Iodised salt: Public health initiatives

 1990, a goal was set to eliminate iodine deficiency by 2000.
-At that time, 25% of households consumed iodised salt, a proportion that increased to 66% by 2006.
+At that time, 25% of households consumed iodized salt, a proportion that increased to 66% by 2006.

 Salt producers are often, although not always, supportive of government initiatives to iodize edible salt supplies.
-Opposition to iodization comes from small salt producers who are concerned about the added expense, private makers of iodine pills, concerns about promoting salt intake, and unfounded rumors that iodization causes AIDS or other illnesses.
+Opposition to iodization comes from small salt producers who are concerned about the added expense, private makers of iodine pills, concerns about promoting salt intake, and unfounded rumours that iodization causes AIDS or other illnesses.